Skip to content

 A group of flamingos is called a "flamboyance" due to their colorful appearance.
 The name flamingo is derived from Portuguese or Spanish.

-These birds are known for their distinctive pink feathers, which are caused by their diet of algae, shrimp, and other aquatic organisms.
+These birds are known for their distinctive pink feathers, caused by their diet of algae, shrimp, and other aquatic organisms.

 Flamingos have a unique beak that is used to filter food from water.
-These social birds are known for their communal breeding, and they build large mud nests in shallow water.
+These social birds are known for their communal breeding and build large mud nests in shallow water.

 Flamingos are also popular in pop culture, with their unique appearance often referenced in fashion, art, and design.